SiddyDevelops/Portfolio/README.md

-***This website was made opensource during Hacktober 2021 for developers to contribute and enhnace this website, expressing their creativity.***
+***This website was made opensource during HacktoberFest 2021 for developers to contribute and enhnace this website, expressing their creativity.***

 ## Authors